ppotturi/adp-aso-helm-library/README.md

 The following values need to be set in the parent chart's `values.yaml` in addition to the globally required values [listed above](#all-template-required-values).

 ```
 storageAccounts:           <Array of Object>
   - name: <string>         --Storage account name.
-Name should be lowercase letters and numbers and Character limit: 3-24
+Name should be lowercase letters and numbers and Maximum character limit is `9`
   - name: <string>
     blobContainers:
       - name: <string>            --Blob container name.
 Name should be lowercase and can contain only letters, numbers, and the hyphen/minus (-) character.
 Character limit: 3-63